epfl-ada/ada-2022-project-b0beast/README.md

 - What could have caused these changes?
 - What can you infer from these changes about society?

+## Proposed additional datasets

+In addition to the CMU dataset, we want to add the ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle.
+This dataset contains information on 45,000 movies and it will add **TODO: add number** previously unknown values for the movie box office revenue.
+It also introduces new features which will be very interesting and beneficial for our further analysis like for example the budget of a movie.
+A detailed description of the format and all further relevant information can be found on Kaggle.

 ## Methods

 **Step 1: Data Wrangling (see data_wrangling.ipynb)**